etpinard/karma-benchmark-plotly-reporter/README.md

 of available data and layout options, go to [plot.ly/javascript/reference](https://plot.ly/javascript/reference/)

-The compiled results are presented in the same way for the `karma-benchmark-json-reporter`.
+The compiled results are presented in the exact same way as for the `karma-benchmark-json-reporter`.
 See [docs](https://github.com/etpinard/karma-benchmark-json-reporter#formatresults).